SebastianEndtTHI/diffusion-diffusion-correlation-detr/README.md

 - utilities for logging, data loading, and warm-up scheduling

-This project is structured for clarity and reproducibility, enabling researchers to train, evaluate, and extend transformer architectures for microstructural MRI tasks.
+This project is structured for clarity and reproducibility, enabling researchers to train, evaluate, and extend transformer architectures for correlation spectrum reconstruction.

 ---